Student Design Competition Raffle

 The Process Bench is made a single Pin Oak slab locally sourced from the Blaylock Mansion, just outside of the city of Nelson BC, and finished with Osmo Oil.

 2021 Competiton Winners

-This year’s chosen theme was Sculptural Furniture, and was adjudicated by renowned designer-makers Michael Fortune, Wendy Murayama, and Kelly Parker, as well as Jon Binzen of Fine Woodworking Magazine, and Dan Rempel of Nelson-based Spearhead Timberworks.
-The winning project, Lapis Lazuli, was designed and created by Jasper Belliveau-Thompson, Madelaine Nelson, Mat Becotte, and Rianna Walser.
+The chosen theme of the 2021 competition was Sculptural Furniture, and was adjudicated by renowned designer-makers Michael Fortune, Wendy Murayama, and Kelly Parker, as well as Jon Binzen of Fine Woodworking Magazine, and Dan Rempel of Nelson-based Spearhead Timberworks.
+The winning project, the Lapis Lazuli chair, was designed and created by Jasper Belliveau-Thompson, Madelaine Nelson, Mat Becotte, and Rianna Walser.

 Lapis Lazuli met the design challenge by representing the sculpting process.
 A combination of both natural and man made form and material, combined with bold and organic colours creates juxtaposition that reflects both permanence and impermanence.
 While this chairs design may seem futuristic, Lapis Lazuli is historically significant as a rare and precious stone.
 The rarity of this pigment contributes to the cubes paradox between artificial and organic.
 Though the design of this chair may seem harsh and angular, the organic forms of the seat have been sculpted to provide a comfortable, relaxing form.

 Lapis Lazuli is made of solid birch, and finished with authentically genuine crushed Lapis Lazuli pigmented epoxy.

 The chosen them of the 2020 student design competition was Emotion.
 The winning design, Sappy Bench, was designed by Evan Smith and the D.W.E.M.
 Team, and was a response to the timely theme of Emotion.